-Direct sourcing is on the rise, so much so that it comprises 50% of an organization's workforce.
+Direct sourcing is on the rise, as it can take up 50% of an organization's workforce.
 However, many organizations are not prepared to manage the costs effectively.
-Without a planned approach, chances are high that most organizations are spending more than is necessary, sometimes by up to 18% more.
+Without a planned approach, chances are high that most organizations are spending more than is necessary.
+Sometimes, this can amount to 18% more in terms of costs.